fuzzy76/dotfiles/README.md

 # Todo
 These will probably be moved to issues once I feel the repo is stable:
 * Figure out which apps needs to be added to autostart
-* Figure out a better way to configure cloud syncing
 * Consider phpenv end rbenv
-* Automate symlinking
 * Convert some of my personal repositories (bashquote, medials, etc) into composer packages
 * Themes for atom, phpstorm and terminal
 * [Xcode license check](https://github.com/CalQL8ed-K-OS/CocoaPods/commit/242d3a3d774f5f3370ae0c5ef783bda993d7029f)
-* Some packages (timing, focus etc) are only for some of my computers.
+* Some packages are only for some of my computers.
 * Github tokens for composer and homebrew.
 * Visual studio code extensions and settings sync
-* SF Mono font
 * Automate crontab install
 * Install nativefier and auto run ssb script on install